Course Outline

 Audience

-Application Developers, Data Engineers, and Database Developers who are responsible for creating stored functions, triggers, and database-side logic in PostgreSQL for government applications
+This course is designed for Application Developers, Data Engineers, and Database Developers who are responsible for creating stored functions, triggers, and database-side logic in PostgreSQL.
+It aligns with the needs of professionals working on projects for government and other public sector entities.

 21 Hours